cardboardcode/main/docs/DeveloperGuide.md

 **API** : [`Storage.java`](../src/main/java/main/storage/Storage.java)

-The `Storage` component,
-  - can save `UserPref` objects in json format and read it back.
+* UserPref` objects and TaskTracker data are saved in json format and can be read back.
-  - can save the Task-Tracker data in xml format and read it back.

 #### Common classes